4paradigm/OpenMLDB/docs/en/apiserver.md

 To deploy `APIServer` click this: [Deploy OpenMLDB](deploy.md).

-Comparison table about JSON datatype and OpenMLDB datatype, and instructions of every function,[RFC](https://github.com/4paradigm/rfcs/blob/main/fedb/api-server.md).
+Please refer to this [RFC](https://github.com/4paradigm/rfcs/blob/main/fedb/api-server.md) for the comparison of JSON and OpenMLDB data types.

 ## Instructions